-24.3.
+- 24.3.
 Sick Leave Usage.
-Members may use sick leave, upon approval of the Police Chief or designee, for the following reasons:

-A. Sickness of the member.

-- B. Injury to the member, except where injury leave may apply. - C. Medical, dental or optical consultation or treatment of the member, providing the person rendering such treatment is licensed to practice his/her profession by the State of Ohio. - D. Sickness of a member of the immediate family, whether or not the family member is living in the member's household. - E. For the purpose of interpreting this Section, illness related to pregnancy shall be considered to be sickness entitled to the same benefits as any other such leave, except that when a pregnant member resigns, she shall be paid for her accumulated sick leave in the same manner as any other member as provided in Section 24.4. - F. In the event of quarantine because of contagious disease. or because of known contact with such disease, the Police Chief or his/her designee shall require a doctor's certificate before paying any member sick leave under the provisions of Subsection F. - G. A doctor's certificate may be required by the Chief or designee for any absence permitted by this Section of the Contract, and shall be required for all absences of more than five (5) consecutive work days. - H. Sick leave may, at the discretion of the member, be charged to vacation leave, but any such vacation leave will be considered used for sick leave for purposes under Section 24.4. - I. No sick leave with pay shall be accredited or allowed except that which is accredited for service as an employee of the City of Gahanna. - J. Sick leaves may be taken in multiples of one half $(\frac{1}{2})$ hour.
+Members may use sick leave, upon approval of the Police Chief or designee, for the following reasons: - A. Sickness of the member. - B. Injury to the member, except where injury leave may apply. - C. Medical, dental or optical consultation or treatment of the member, providing the person rendering such treatment is licensed to practice his/her profession by the State of Ohio. - D. Sickness of a member of the immediate family, whether or not the family member is living in the member's household. - E. For the purpose of interpreting this Section, pregnancy shall be considered to be sickness entitled to the same benefits as any other such leave, except that when a pregnant member resigns, she shall be paid for her accumulated sick leave in the same manner as any other member as provided in Section 24.4. - F. In the event of quarantine because of contagious disease. or because of known contact with such disease, the Police Chief or his/her designee shall require a doctor's certificate before paying any member sick leave under the provisions of Subsection F. - G. A doctor's certificate may be required by the Chief or designee for any absence permitted by this Section of the Contract, and shall be required for all absences of more than five (5) consecutive work days. - H. Sick leave may, at the discretion of the member, be charged to vacation leave, but any such vacation leave will be considered used for sick leave for purposes under Section 24.4. - I. No sick leave with pay shall be accredited or allowed except that which is accredited for service as an employee of the City of Gahanna. - J. Sick leaves may be taken in multiples of one half $(\frac{1}{2})$ hour. - 24.4.

-24.4.
 Sick Leave Controls.
 The City may require a member to furnish a satisfactory signed statement from a health care provider to verify the need for sick leave.

 The City recognizes that legitimate illness can cause absence from work.
 However, where use of sick leave is excessive or demonstrates a pattern of use causing suspicion of abuse, such as repeated use in connection with other days off, or extended time off for sickness without adequate explanation, then the frequency of use is a factor which the City may consider in determining whether a member has abused sick leave.
-In these circumstances, Tthe City may require a member to furnish a satisfactory signed statement from a health care provider to verify the need for sick leave regardless of the number of days missed.

 24.5.
 Cash Payments for Sick Leave Credit.

-A. Members shall, at the time of their retirement or resignation in good standing, receive payment based on the members' rate of pay at retirement or resignation for 60% of the accumulated sick leave up to a maximum of 1200 sick leave hours After 1200 hours, payment shall be at 25% of accumulated sick leave.
+Members shall, at the time of their retirement or resignation in good standing, receive payment based on the members' rate of pay at retirement or resignation for 60% of the accumulated sick leave up to a maximum of 1200 sick leave hours After 1200 hours, payment shall be at 25% of accumulated sick leave.
 Payment under this Section shall be as provided in Ohio Revised Code Section 2113.04.
 All severance pay shall be paid at the member's current rate of pay.
 In the event a member dies as a direct result of injury sustained in the course of his employment, the member's spouse, or, secondarily, his or her estate shall be paid on an hour-for-hour basis for his/her unused sick leave.